limes-cloud/admin-platform-web/src/components/tab-bar/readme.md

 The component unofficial final design specification exists as a separate component.

-At the same time, only the most basic functions are provided, and subsequent optimizations and changes will be made.
+At the same time, only the most manager functions are provided, and subsequent optimizations and changes will be made.